Winter storm makes for messy travel in Plains, Northeast

-Snow and ice are creating treacherous travel for much of the country Monday, as millions of Americans embark on the journey back home from their holiday weekend or return to work.
+Snow and ice created treacherous travel for much of the country Monday, as millions of Americans embarked on the journey back home from their holiday weekend or returned to work.

-Blizzard warnings were in effect through midday Monday in the Dakotas, where heavy snow fell at a rate of up to one inch per hour on Christmas Day.
-Forecasters said gusty winds will continue to blow snow around the northern Plains, complicating an already busy travel day.
+Gusty winds on Monday blew snow and created near-zero visibility across the northern Great Plains, where heavy snow fell at a rate of up to one inch per hour on Christmas Day.
+Officials issued no-travel warnings for much of North Dakota.

+There were power outages, too.
+The South Dakota Rural Electric Association said more than 12,000 customers were without power Monday morning.

 The storm will gradually weaken over the Plains before marching on to the Northeast, where freezing rain advisories were issued for central Pennsylvania, central New York, and much of New England.
-Morning ice in the Northeast was expected to turn to rain by Monday afternoon and end early Tuesday.
+Morning ice in the Northeast turned to rain by Monday afternoon and was forecast to end early Tuesday.

-A handful of flights — just under 200 — were canceled in the U.S. on Monday morning, while more than 500 were delayed.
+A handful of flights — just under 300 — were canceled in the U.S. by Monday afternoon, while more than 2,100 were delayed.
 In many places, the bigger concern was traveling by car.

 The wild weather follows a fierce Christmas Day winter storm that caused blizzard conditions in eastern Montana and parts of North and South Dakota, and resulted in winter storm warnings issued in Minnesota, Wyoming and parts of Northern Nebraska.